-This study uses the total risk taking variable created from the Blais and Weber questionnaire by summing the scores on each of the five risk attitude domains ('Total
+For the purposes of this study, a total risk taking variable was created from the Blais and Weber questionnaire by summing the scores on each of the five risk attitude domains ('Total Risk').

-Risk').
 It is important to note that whilst the questionnaire uses similar domains to the Risk Type Compass® Risk Attitudes measure (part two of the assessment), the questionnaire itself differs both theoretically, as discussed above, and structurally.
 Importantly, Blais and Weber's (2006) risk attitude measure is normative rather than ipsative, allowing objective comparisons to be made between participants.
 In practical terms, the similarities between the Risk Type Compass® and the Blais and Weber questionnaire are that both are self-report and concerned with predicting risk behaviours.
 Both, in their different ways, take risk attitude into account but with different degrees of emphasis.